Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 | **Edge Network** | Hits are sent | Hits are not sent | Hits are queued   |

 > **Note:** When no default collect consent value is defined in configuration, the SDK defaults to Yes (y) for collect consent.

+{% hint style="warning" %}
+Updating the collect consent status to No (n) does not reset or clear the identities of the current user.
+If you need to reset all current identities, use the [MobileCore.resetIdentities()](../foundation-extensions/mobile-core/mobile-core-api-reference.md#resetidentities) API.
+{% endhint %}

 ### Collect consent settings